Amherst, Victoria

-Amherst is a former municipality and gold rush town situated within the Shire of Central Goldfields in Victoria, Australia.
+Amherst is a locality situated within the Shire of Central Goldfields in Victoria, Australia.
 Much of the original township has been destroyed by fire, and little remains other than Amherst Cemetery at 235 Avoca Road, Talbot.

 Geography

 Amherst is located 5 km west of Talbot and 173 km north west of Melbourne.
 In its heyday, Amherst was situated in the middle of a gold belt 11 km long and 1.5 km wide.

 Nowadays, the size of Amherst is approximately 33.7 km2.
 Four parks cover nearly 7% of this total area.
 The town mostly resembles an uneven paddock with little to show of its colourful and significant history.

 Nevertheless, Amherst is surrounded by old gold workings, and there is State forest to the north.
 The Amherst vineyard was planted in 1989 on land 20 km south east of Avoca.
 The Amherst Winery markets its 'Daisy Creek' red and white wine.
 Evidence of the gold diggings can be seen around the vineyard in the quartz rich soil.